lucprincen/lucidian-tides/Sessions/10 - Session 10.md

 - Montfort
 - H. Ribbond

 Stormbreaker inspects a few more rooms.
-Finds a room with a black puddle, seemingly bodies having melted and fused together.
+Finds a room with a black goopy puddle, seemingly bodies having melted and fused together.
 Suddenly, a loud slam as a window opens and a breeze is felt across the room.
 Female halfling spirit is seen through the window.
 Stormbreaker calls out to Doloris, young halfling woman, throat slit.

 Rayna gets a spell going to detect any magic presence.
 As soon as that is up, inspecting the bath water makes her think that by draining the water, the portal would be gone.
 As she put her hand in before, she figures that the water might be from the river Styx.
 She kinda panics a bit when she figures that her hand had been in hell for a short moment.